The crypto narrative has been moving at lightning pace over the past two years.

 It didn't help that JP Morgan chief exec Jamie Dimon flip-flapped between calling the whole thing a 'fraud' and then seemingly coming round to the idea of the blockchain.

 Maybe we just needed time to reflect on it all.
 The sector’s time in the wilderness since 2017 gave us just that.

 So, with even higher highs this time around and even more attention given to this week’s sell-off, what’s changed and is there now a place for the crypto industry among our more traditional ISA assets?

-Bitcoin and co. are still going through a bit of an identity crisis.
+Bitcoin and its band of altcoins are still going through a bit of an identity crisis.

 Should we treat them like currencies, or assets like UK and US shares, and bonds?

 Confusingly, crypto fans lie on a spectrum of wanting to disrupt money as we know it at one end, to taking a punt in the sector with their life savings at the other.

 If you remember the end of 2017, you’ll recall a lot of the reticence among the sceptics was based on this balance being ill-defined and the asset being used for speculation, not as its initial purpose.